Skip to main

 Tickets

 To request information and begin the ticketing process, please fill out our interest form here.
-All ticketing and payments will be handled by UK Opera Theatre.
+All ticketing and payments for this performance will be handled by UK Opera Theatre, not the Lexington Opera House.
 Please allow 48 hours after submission to allow us to respond before following up.
 Anyone attending the performance needs a ticket – students, teachers, parent chaperones, etc. Ticket prices for all attendees are the same: $8.50.

 We cannot issue refunds.
 All sales are final.
 The exception to this is if public or school safety policies require that the performance be canceled.
 If we cancel this performance for safety reasons due to weather or other unforeseen circumstances, then a full refund will be issued.
 In this event, we would contact you to coordinate the refund.